PrefectHQ/prefect/docs/tutorials/deployments.md

 ## Run deployments with Prefect Cloud

-The same steps demonstrated in this tutorial work to apply deployments and create flow runs from them with Prefect Cloud.
+The steps in this tutorial also work to apply deployments to Prefect Cloud, which creates the corresponding flow runs.

 See the [Prefect Cloud Quickstart](/ui/cloud-quickstart/) for step-by-step instructions to log into Prefect Cloud, create a workspace, and configure your local environment to use Prefect Cloud as the API backend.
 Then run through this tutorial again, using Prefect Cloud instead of a local Prefect Orion server.